Free FIRE Calculator

 FIRE stands for Financial Independence, Retire Early.
 It's a movement focused on extreme saving and investing to achieve financial freedom decades before traditional retirement age.
 The goal is to accumulate enough wealth that investment returns can cover your living expenses indefinitely.

 Lean FIRE targets a frugal retirement lifestyle with annual expenses under $40,000.
 Regular FIRE targets $40,000–$80,000 per year for a comfortable lifestyle.
 Fat FIRE targets $100,000+ per year for a luxurious retirement.
-Barista FIRE is a hybrid where part-time work covers some expenses while investments cover the rest.
+Barista FIRE is a hybrid where you retire from your career but work part-time to cover some expenses while investments cover the rest.